- "Hailie's Song" from The Eminem Show.

-- Don't forget his production of Tupac's posthumous single "Runnin' (Dying to Live)."
-By pairing Notorious B.I.G. and adding a truly emotional instrumental, this doubles as a major Tear Jerker.
+- His production of Tupac Shakur's posthumous single "Runnin' (Dying to Live)."
+By pairing The Notorious B.I.G. (who was already in the original Runnin' song, as it was one of the few tracks that he did with 2Pac when both were still friends) and adding a truly emotional instrumental, this doubles as a major Tear Jerker.

 - "It was my decision to get clean, I did it for me.
 Admittedly, I probably did it subliminally for you.
 So I can come back a brand new me, you helped see me through—and don't even realize what you did, believe me you..."

 - "It's been a ride.
 I guess I had to go to that place, to get to this one.
 Now some of you might still be in that place and trying to get out.
 Just follow me....I'll get you there!"

 - Lead on, Shady, we've got your back!

 - "And to the fans, I'll never let you down again, I'm back.
 I promise to never go back on that promise."

 - In a bizarre, sick, twisted sort of way, the last part of Stan.
 No, not in the sense of Stan committing a murder-suicide, but in the fact that Eminem eventually does reply to his letters, in a calm, warm tone which we very rarely see/hear.

 - Not to mention the genuine shock he displays when he understands that his inability to reply earlier led to Stan's Sanity Slippage.

 - He also encourages Stan to seek counseling to find better ways to express himself and tells Stan to treat his girlfriend better.